arrakh/ECSteroid/README.md

 - Should have static Screen (or service?) class to reference width and height dynamically
 - There seems to be a lot of systems that require a definition component to construct another component (eg: Box2DPhysicsSystem, SFMLSpriteSystem, etc).
 There has got to be a better way.
   - using entt's on_construct doesn't seem to be allowed (assertion failed), definitely for a good reason
+  - A component that is created from a definition component should live side by side with the definition